-ACA Camp at Lake Sebago and Sebago Canoe Club Cabin – New Fees and Rules for 2017
+ACA Camp at Lake Sebago and Sebago Canoe Club Cabin – New Fees and Rules for 2018

-You MUST SIGN IN and PAY ACA CAMP FEES at the Pavilion at the top of the hill each and every day you are there.
+You MUST SIGN IN and PAY ACA CAMP FEES at the Pavilion at the top of the hill every day you are there.
 NO PETS of any kind are allowed in the ACA camp.

 If you find yourself at the camp frequently, you may purchase a season pass instead of paying every day you visit.
-It costs $65 for an adult, $50 for a Senior (over 65), $30 for a child (under 18), or $150 for a family, and is good from May 1 through October 15.
-You can get an application at the Pavilion, from the camp director, or you can download one at: sites.google.com/site/acalakesebago/season-pass-application-1.
+It costs $65 for an adult, $50 for a senior (over 65), $30 for a child (under 18), or $150 for a family, and is good from May 1 through October 15.
+You can get an application at the Pavilion, from the camp director, or you can download one at: aca-atlanticdivisionblog.com/aca-camp-at-lake-sebago/season-pass/.
 Remember, you must still sign in to the camp every day, even if you have a season pass.

 If the cabin is full, or if you are interested in having your own space, the ACA camp has several facilities that can be rented for a night, a weekend or a few weeks.
 These include four rental cabins and a tent site.
-Complete information on what is available and how to apply can be found at aca-atlanticdivisionblog.com/aca-rental-cabins-at-lake-sebago/.
+Complete information on what is available and how to reserve can be found at aca-atlanticdivisionblog.com/aca-rental-cabins-at-lake-sebago.
 Make reservations as early as possible.
 There are also several motels in the area.

 Whether you visit for a day or a week, take advantage of your access to Lake Sebago.
 It is an incredible resource, just one hour away from the city.
 You will meet people from all over the world who have lots in common with you: paddling and love of the outdoors.
 The camp has been around since the Great Depression, and many families have been paddling and roughing it there for generations.
 Visitors often say they feel like they are in the Adirondacks when they are there.

-Sebago Cabin Fees:
+* Sebago Cabin Rules: